 A lot of these books were excellent, got to say.
 If you want a full run-down of my thoughts on each of them you can find them on my reading wrap-ups for each month.

 I finally understand the hype!
-And I’m actually glad that I saved this book by reading all of her other’s first!
-Not only did I finally get around to reading it, I can officially say I have read all of Jane Austen’s completed novels.
+And I’m actually glad that I saved this book by reading all of her others first!
+Not only did I finally get around to reading it, but I can also officially say I have read all of Jane Austen’s completed novels.
 Quite a feat, if I do say so myself.

 I picked this book up in a charity shop a few weeks before lockdown began and I thought it looked interesting.
 I loved it.
 It was the perfect lockdown read, complete with magical realism, gorgeous descriptions and great characters.
-Would happily re-read.
+Would happily re-read it.

 Oh my, this book.
 It lives up to the hype!
 It’s excellent, and the first Maggie O’Farrell book I’ve ever read.
 Utterly adored this historical fiction.
 It gives voice to Agnes Hathaway, wife of William Shakespeare, and it will break your heart.
 Incredible.